 And because we’re in the business of good food, here are the 12 best holiday food gifts for clients—we’re talking cookies, coffees, cakes and wine.

 1. Homemade Christmas cookies

 Whether homemade by you and your kids (or team for a great team-building opportunity!) or purchased from a local bakery or sweet shop, Christmas cookies are a sure-fire way to show how much you appreciate someone’s business over the year(s).
 Find a festive tin or little basket and fill it with freshly baked goods.
 If you’re looking for something easier, Foodee delivers delicious cookies from many local bakeries right to your (or your clients’) office.

 2. Christmas doughnuts

 No Christmas at any office would be complete without an endless bowlful of candies.
-Plus, the world’s your oyster when it comes to gifting candy.
+Plus, the world’s your oyster when it comes to candy-related gifts for clients.
 You could go the classic root with candy canes, sugary mints and red and white bonbons, or try something new from your local sweet shop.
 Who knows, your client may have a secret sweet tooth or favourite candy that you could discover with a little digging.

-Here’s one fool-proof holiday gift treat for any client or customer.
+Here’s one fool-proof holiday gift for clients idea.
 Gourmet or not, you can never go wrong with chocolate—and this time of year sees an influx of the delicious stuff.
 Need help finding a local chocolatier?
-Check out which of our sweet partners delivers to your client’s office.
+Check out which of our sweet partners delivers holiday food gifts to your client’s office directly.